napari/napari/docs/naps/4-async-slicing.md

 To help clarify the scope, we also define some things that were are not explicit goals of this project and give some insight into why they were rejected.

 - Make a single slicing operation faster.
-	- The slicing code should mostly remain unchanged.
-	- Useful future work, that may be made easier by changes here.
-	- Scope creep: can be done independently on this work.
+	- Useful, but can be done independently of this work.
 - Improve slicing functionality.
-	- For example, handling out-of-plane rotations in 3D+ images.
-	- The slicing code should mostly remain unchanged.
-	- Useful future work, that may be made easier by changes here.
-	- Scope creep: can be done independently on this work.
+	- Useful, but can be done independently of this work.
 - Toggle the async setting on or off, so that I have control over the way my data loads.
     - May complicate the program flow of slicing.
-- When moving a dimension slider and the slice doesn’t immediately load, show of a low level of detail version of it, so that I can preview what is upcoming.
+- When a slice doesn’t immediately load, show a low level of detail version of it, so that I can preview what is upcoming.
 	- Requires a low level of detail version to exist.
-	- Scope creep: should be part of a to-be-defined multi-scale project.
+	- Should be part of a to-be-defined multi-scale project.
 - Store multiple slices associated with each layer, so that I can easily implement a multi-canvas mode for napari.
-	- Scope creep: should be part of a to-be-defined multi-canvas project.
+	- Should be part of a to-be-defined multi-canvas project.
 	- Solutions for goal (2) should not block this in the future.
 - Open/save layers asynchronously.
     - More related to plugin execution.
 - Lazily load parts of data based on the canvas' current field of view.
-    - An optimization that is dependent on specific data formats (e.g. tiled image).
+    - An optimization that is dependent on specific data formats.
 - Identify and assign dimensions to layers and transforms.
-	- Scope creep: should be part of a to-be-defined dimensions project.
+	- Should be part of a to-be-defined dimensions project.
 	- Solutions for goal (2) should not block this in the future.
 - Thick slices of non-visualized dimensions.
-	- Scope creep: currently being prototyped [^pull-4334].
+	- Currently being prototyped in [^pull-4334].
 	- Solutions for goal (2) should not block this in the future.
 - Keep the experimental async fork working.
 	- Nice to have, but should not put too much effort into this.